Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: CRES spectrum analysis

 \subsection{CRES energy spectrum model}

 We model a generic detected CRES signal spectrum $\mathcal{S}$ as

-Here, all variables are functions of $E_\mathrm{kin}$, as denoted by script lettering.
+Diagrams of these two equations are shown in \autoref{fig:simple_flowchart} and \autoref{fig:scattering_illustration}, respectively.
+In both equations, all variables are functions of $E_\mathrm{kin}$, as denoted by script lettering.
 The symbol $*$ represents convolution and $^{*j}$ represents self-convolution $j$ times.
-The efficiency function $\epsilon$ encodes the probability to detect electron events and is discussed in-detail in \autoref{sec:efficiency_for_tritium}.
-The underlying true energy spectrum of the electrons is $\mathcal{Y}$.
-The underlying spectrum is described in \autoref{subsec:Kr Line model} for $^{\mathrm{83m}}$Kr and in \autoref{sec:tritium_model} for tritium. $\mathcal{R}_{\mathrm{PSF}}$ is the point-spread function, which represents the energy response for mono-energetic electrons---in other words, how reconstructed energies are shifted and broadened relative to true energies.
+The efficiency function $\epsilon$ encodes the probability of detecting electron events.
+The underlying true energy spectrum of the electrons is $\mathcal{Y}$. $\mathcal{R}_{\mathrm{PSF}}$ is the point-spread function, which represents the energy response for mono-energetic electrons---in other words, how reconstructed energies are shifted and broadened relative to true energies.

 Equation~\ref{eq:FullModel2} shows that the energy point-spread function $\mathcal{R}_{\mathrm{PSF}}$ is comprised of a sum of scatter peaks $\mathcal{I}*\mathcal{L}_{\mathrm{tot}}^{*j}$ weighted by amplitudes $\mathcal{A}_j$, as illustrated in \autoref{fig:scattering_illustration}.
 These amplitudes describe the relative likelihood that an electron will first be detected after $j$ scattering events.
+As an example, for tritium data, the best estimates for the first few $A_j$ values are $A_0=1$ (by definition), $A_1=0.41$, $A_2=0.24$, and $A_3=0.15$.
 We account for the possibility of up to $j_{\mathrm{max}}$ scatters before the first detection.
-We use $j_{\mathrm{max}}=20$ in both $^\mathrm{83m}$Kr and tritium fits, as increasing $j_{\mathrm{max}}$ further has no observable effect on results, for Phase II conditions.
-The instrumental resolution $\mathcal{I}$ accounts for broadening from magnetic field inhomogeneity and noise.
+We use $j_{\mathrm{max}}=20$ in both $^\mathrm{83m}$Kr and tritium fits, as increasing $j_{\mathrm{max}}$ further has no observable effect on results for Phase II conditions.
+The instrumental resolution $\mathcal{I}$ is the spectrum that a source of mono-energetic electrons would have if they were all detected before scattering.
 The distribution of electrons' energy losses between scatters $\mathcal{L}_{\mathrm{tot}}$ depends on the gas composition, the differential cross section on each gas component, and the loss to cyclotron radiation.
 The elements in $\mathcal{R}_{\mathrm{PSF}}$ are described further in the remainder of this section.

-\subsubsection{Instrumental resolution \texorpdfstring{$\mathcal{I}$}{}}
+\subsection{Instrumental resolution \texorpdfstring{$\mathcal{I}$}{}}